Rumeth/ng-bootstrap-extras/DEVELOPER.md

-# Building and Testing ng-bootstrap
+# Building and Testing ng-bootstrap-extras

-This document describes how to set up your development environment to build and test ng-bootstrap.
+This document describes how to set up your development environment to build and test ng-bootstrap-extras.
 It also explains the basic mechanics of using `git`, `node` and `yarn`.

 * [Prerequisite Software](#prerequisite-software)